 - Mountain Gateway Museum and Heritage Center in Old Fort

 Constructed by George Washington Vanderbilt in the late 1800s, Biltmore House is 175,000 square feet of gorgeous architecture and opulent furnishings, not to mention ridiculously outstanding views of the Blue Ridge Mountains.
 Surrounding it are 8,000 acres of gardens, a Conservatory filled to the brim with trees and plants, and Antler Hill Village and Winery, which offers complimentary tastings (our favorites: the Sangiovese, the Limited Release Malbec and the Chenin Blanc).
-Antler Hill Village also includes a farm with petting zoo, as well as an outdoor center that offers horseback riding, bike rentals (or bring your own bike and ride the trails), river float trips, archery, shooting clays, fly fishing lessons and even Segway tours.
-Tickets to Biltmore Estate for our guests are always at a discount when purchased online through Biltmore’s special website for our guests and can be used any day of the week.
+Antler Hill Village also includes a farm with petting zoo, as well as an outdoor center that offers horseback riding, bike rentals (or bring your own bike and ride the trails), river float trips, archery, shooting clays, and even fly fishing lessons.
+Tickets to Biltmore Estate are always at a discount when purchased online through Biltmore’s special website for our guests and can be used any day of the week.

 Stretching from the edge of the Great Smoky Mountains National Park in North Carolina to the Shenandoah National Park in Virginia is the 469-mile Blue Ridge Parkway, a breathtakingly scenic byway that meanders through the Appalachian Mountains.
 We happen to think the most beautiful part of the Parkway is right here in the Asheville area.
 And the entrance to the Blue Ridge Parkway in east Asheville at the Folk Art Center is just 20 minutes from Inn on Mill Creek.
 From this starting point, travel south to explore the 434-acre North Carolina Arboretum as well as Mt.
 Pisgah and Graveyard Fields.
 Heading north will bring you to beautiful Craggy Gardens, with 360-degree mountain views and loads of blooming rhododendron in late spring.
 Further north is Mt.
 Mitchell State Park, home of the tallest peak in the eastern United States, and beyond that are Grandfather Mountain and Linville Gorge, all great hiking spots.
 An alternative to the Asheville entrance is to head east from the Inn on Highway 70 through Old Fort and then travel Highway 80 to the Parkway north of Asheville and Mt.
 Mitchell.